Image Generators are Generalist Vision Learners: Vision Banana - Generalist Vision Model from Image Generator

-Interestingly, Vision Banana also demonstrates a similar mastery of referring expressions on semantic and instance segmentation, despite not being explicitly trained to condition these specific tasks on free-form text queries.
+Intriguingly, Vision Banana also exhibits strong cross-task transfer by demonstrating a similar grasp of referring expressions combined with standard semantic and instance segmentation tasks, despite not being explicitly trained on free-form queries for those tasks.
 For example, in Fig. \ref{fig:demo-semseg2} (right), the model understands what ``patterns on the wall'' is referring to.
 In Fig. \ref{fig:demo-insseg2_in} (right), the model successfully distinguishes crescent-shaped croissants from other variations of croissants.
-These observations suggest robust cross-task transfers in Vision Banana.
+These findings suggest that our generative pre-training yields highly robust, transferable representations across distinct visual grounding paradigms.